Joel is a writer who has spent 7 years researching topics of religion. He has a BA in developmental psychology and MA in educational theory.

 As Roberts continued to encounter the occasional bias to her Christian beliefs, she turned to the field of Christian Apologetics in order to defend these beliefs.
 Finding Apologetics to be a very powerful tool in integrating the Christian Worldview with science, Roberts pursued and obtained an MA in Christian Apologetics.

-As of this writer’s interview with Roberts, she has had almost 3 years experience in leading discussions and producing material for public and academic engagement upon the interface of science and faith issues.
+As of this writer’s interview with Roberts, she had almost 3 years of experience in leading discussions and producing material for public and academic engagement upon the interface of science and faith issues.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.